DinoChiesa/Apigee-CustomPolicy-EncryptedJWT/README.md

 | com.google.apigee.callouts.GenerateJwe              | generate a JWE with arbitrary payload. |
 | com.google.apigee.callouts.VerifyJwe                | verify a JWE with arbitrary payload.   |

-When you use the policy to generate an encrypted JWT, the resulting JWT can be decrypted by other systems that have access to the matching private key.
-Likewise, when you use the policy to verify an encrypted JWT, the policy will work with any compliant encrypted JWT that uses one of these key encryption algorithms:
+When you use the policy to generate a JWE or encrypted JWT, the resulting JWE or JWT can be decrypted by other systems that have access to the decryption key.
+With asymmetric algorithms (RSA or ECDH), the decryption key is the private key that matches the public key used to generate the JWE or encrypted JWT.
+When the JWT or JWE uses a symmetric (AES) algorithm, the decryption key is the shared secret key, the same key used to encrypt the item.

-* RSA-OAEP-256
+The policy will work with any correct JWE or encrypted JWT that uses one of these key encryption algorithms:

-* RSA-OAEP
+* RSA-OAEP-256, RSA-OAEP
-* ECDH-ES
-* ECDH-ES+A128KW
-* ECDH-ES+A192KW
-* ECDH-ES+A256KW
+* ECDH-ES, ECDH-ES+A128KW, ECDH-ES+A192KW, ECDH-ES+A256KW

-Likewise with the JWE variants.
+* A128KW, A192KW, A256KW, A128GCMKW, A192GCMKW, A256GCMKW

-This custom policy does not work with the PBES or AES variants of JWA Encryption.
+This custom policy does not work with the PBES variants of JWA Encryption.

 ## Policy Configuration